dianaamfr/Decentralized-Timeline/README.md

 A detailed description of the project is available in the [docs directory](docs/presentation.pdf).

+*This project was developed during the course of Large Scale Distributed Systems (SDLE) at FEUP.*

 **Group members**:
 1. [Alexandre Abreu](https://github.com/a3brx)
 2. [Diana Freitas](https://github.com/dianaamfr)